cpetewu/DeepBrainContainer/README.md

 There are 3 optional parameters the user can specify when running the deepbrain container.
 1. `-m` Specifies what DeepBrainNet model to use for brain age prediction inside of `<yourvolume>/Models`.
 2. `-o` Specifies the file name of the output csv which will be wrote to `<yourvolume/Output>`.
-3. `-p` This is a flag which tells the tool if pre-processing should be run on the volumes in `<yourvolume>/ImageData`.
+3. `-p` This is a flag which tells the container if pre-processing should be run on the volumes in `<yourvolume>/ImageData`.
+4. `-t` This sets the threshold value to flag registrations for QC.
+Any overlap ratio above this value will be moved into `<yourvolume>/Preprocessing/Flagged` (default 0.98).

 #### Preprocessing
 In the case that the `-p` flag is specified the deepbrain container will perform the following: